diegotty/obsidian_notes/year 3, semester 1/multicore/openMP/01 - introduction.md

 >reduction(<operator>: <variable_list>)
 >```

+>[!info] `reduction` flow
+>1. the original shared value given in the `<variable_list>` is temporarily put aside
-the private variables created for a reduction clause are initialized to the *identity value* for the given operator (multiplication: `1`, sum: `0`, …): the original shared value given in the `<variable_list>` is temporarily put aside
+>2. the openMP runtime creates a private copy of that variable for each thread in the team (initialized to the *identity value* for the given operator (multiplication: `1`, sum: `0`, …))
+>3. each thread calculates its partial result using its private copy of the variable
+>4. all the values of the private copies are collected
+>5. the reduction operator is applied to all of the private variables
+>6. the redution operator is applied to the result point 5 and the original shared value of point 1
+>
+(this way, the original value is preserved and included in the final result)

 >[!example] adding a reduction to the trapezoid example
 >```c